erkovacs/ase-multimedia-project/README.md

 * 1p - [x] Develop the application using HTML5, CSS3 and JavaScript
 * 3p - [ ] Develop the application as a Progressive Web Application1 using HTML5, CSS3 and JavaScript (the application should work offline, users should be able to install it on their computers using Google Chrome2).
 * 1p - [x] Responsive design implemented using CSS Media Queries3 or Bootstrap4
-* 1p - [ ] Using one of the following APIs: Web Storage API5, IndexedDB6, WebXR7, (suggest other APIs that you find interesting for your project by sending an email at liviu.cotfas@ase.ro )
+* 1p - [x] Using one of the following APIs: *Web Storage API5*, IndexedDB6, WebXR7, (suggest other APIs that you find interesting for your project by sending an email at liviu.cotfas@ase.ro )
 * 4p - [x] Implement requirements specific to your project topic

 ## Video Player